Onshore Investment Bond

 You can withdraw some or all of your money whenever you need to.

-You can benefit from the '5% rule' which allows you to withdraw up to 5% of the initial premium in each policy year (until such time as all of the original investment has been withdrawn, e.g. 20 years if 5% is withdrawn each year) with no immediate tax liability.
+You can benefit from the '5% rule' which allows you to withdraw up to 5% of the initial premium in each policy year (until such time as all of the original investment has been withdrawn, for example 20 years if 5% is withdrawn each year) with no immediate tax liability.
 At the start of each policy year, a tax deferred allowance is accrued of 5% of the premiums paid.
 If this allowance is not used it can be carried forward to use in future policy years (the cumulative allowance).

 Should you need to make withdrawals in excess of the 5% entitlement in order to achieve the necessary ‘income’ level in the future, any such excess would be added to your taxable income in the year and only if income goes into the higher rate tax band would a tax liability arise (with top-slicing being available if your total taxable income does not already fall into the higher rate tax band).